morea-framework/morea-framework.github.io/src/userguide.md

 and provides the definition of the Foo module.
 The outcomes, readings, experiences, and assessments associated with the Foo module are all referenced by unique IDs.

-The third and fourth windows on the top row show the content of two files that define a reading and an experience entity.
-These entities have unique IDs that are referenced in the definition of the Foo module, and that is the way that Morea connects them together.
+The third and fourth windows on the top row show the content of two files that define a reading and an experience entity.These entities have unique IDs that are referenced in the definition of the Foo module, and that is the way that Morea connects them together.

 The bottom row shows a variety of pages produced by Morea.
 Because a module was defined in the module.md file, it will show up in the modules/ page.
 Clicking on the link in the modules page takes you to a page which details the